-2.84 The Government has set a national target of having all households in the UK able to connect to the internet at a speed of at least 2Mbps.
-They also want to achieve at least 90% of households across the country connecting at a more reasonable speed of 25Mbps.
-Carlisle must play its part in working towards the achievement of these targets and policy in the emerging Local Plan aims to facilitate an increase in well connected homes and businesses.
-Developers will be required to consider available broadband provision in the area they are proposing to build, including any community led broadband initiatives, and will have to justify why they cannot achieve a connection of at least 25Mbps.
-Support for community led initiatives will be vital to enable the growth of broadband in rural areas, and to provide developers with a means to furnish proposals with fast broadband connections.
+- 2.87 The Government has set a national target of having all households in the UK able to connect to the internet at a speed of at least 2Mbps by 2016.
+In Cumbria this scheme will be delivered through Connecting Cumbria.
+The Government have also set a further target that 95% of properties across the country will have access to faster broadband, technically capable of speeds of at least 30Mbps, by the end of 2017.
+Carlisle is working towards the achievement of these targets and policy within the Local Plan (2015-2030) aims to facilitate an increase in well-connected homes and businesses. - 2.88 Developers will be required to consider available broadband provision in the area they are proposing to build, including any community led broadband initiatives, and will have to justify why they cannot achieve a connection technically capable of speeds of at least 30Mbps.
+Support for community led initiatives will be vital to enable the growth of broadband in rural areas, and to provide developers with a means to furnish proposals with fast broadband connections. - 2.89 Furthermore, developers should be encouraged to incorporate into building plans provisions for connecting broadband infrastructure, ideally fibre optic cable broadband, at the initial design stage.